uhbambi/keketest/doc/MIGRATION.md

 all the configs, that you previously had in `ecosystem.yml`, to.

 We can not offer automatic migration of the SQL database.
 However, a migration script got shipped with this version.
-Make user to BACK UP your SQL database before running it.
+Make sure to BACK UP your SQL database before running it.

 Migration script (uses the sql database configured in config.ini):